 Formation Staff, Moreau Seminary

-Brother Chester Freel, CSC is from Mishawaka, Ind., where he was educated by the Brothers of Holy Cross at South Bend’s St. Joseph High School.
-He joined the Congregation of Holy Cross, professing first vows in 1969, and Perpetual Vows in 1977.
-Brother Chet earned a B.S. degree in Mathematics from St. Edwards University in Austin, Texas and a Masters in Social Work from Wayne State University, Detroit, Michigan.
-His initial ministry was at Holy Cross Services (Clinton, MI) beginning in 1971 and he served there in various capacities: teacher, dorm counselor, group therapist, supervisor, and for 25 years as the Regional Director.
-In 2007, Brother Chet accepted assignment as Vocations Director for the Midwest Province until his election as the Provincial Superior of the province in 2009.
-Having just completed a sabbatical year of study at the Catholic Theological Union in Chicago, Br.
+Br.
+Chester Freel, C.S.C., is from Mishawaka, Indiana, where he was educated by the Brothers of Holy Cross at South Bend's St. Joseph High School.
+He joined the Congregation of Holy Cross, professing first vows in 1969, and perpetual vows in 1977.
+Brother Chet earned a B.S. degree in Mathematics from St. Edwards University in Austin, Texas, and a Masters in Social Work from Wayne State University, Detroit, Michigan.
+His initial ministry was at Holy Cross Services (Clinton, MI) beginning in 1971 and he served there in various capacities: teacher, dorm counselor, group therapist, supervisor, and for 25 years as the regional director.
+In 2007, Brother Chet accepted an assignment as vocations director for the Midwest Province until his election as the Provincial Superior of the province in 2009.
+After completing a sabbatical year of study at the Catholic Theological Union in Chicago, Br.
 Chet joined the formation staff at Moreau Seminary, accompanying young men preparing themselves for life in Holy Cross as priests and brothers.

 Formation Staff, Moreau Seminary